ngriffiths21/measles-dashboard/src/index.md

 [^3]: StatPearls, [Measles](https://www.ncbi.nlm.nih.gov/books/NBK448068/).

-Overall, the story of measles morbidity and mortality right now is one about a relatively small number of people at risk, and many people who are completely immune, but a serious problem nonetheless because of fairly severe impacts for those who are infected.
-This contrasts with diseases like COVID-19 and influenza which are more mild illnesses on average but affect huge numbers of people.
+Overall, the story of measles morbidity and mortality is about a relatively small number of people who are currently at risk, and many people who are completely immune, but nonetheless it is a serious problem because those who get infected are impacted fairly severely.
+This contrasts with diseases like COVID-19 and influenza, which are more mild illnesses on average, but affect large numbers of people.

 ### Public health is not always this helpful